Erudika/scoold/README.md

 ```
 The email template is located in `src/main/resources/emails/notify.html`.

+For **Gmail** you have to turn on "Less secure app access" in your Google account settings.
+There's no need to configure
+`mail.tls` or `mail.ssl`, just set the `mail.host` to `smtp.gmail.com` and your Gmail email and password.

 ## Email verification

 You can enable or disable the email verification step by setting `para.security.allow_unverified_emails = true`.